odeladetunji/slackbotserver/README.md

 this should install all dependencies needed for application.

 2. the application was built using postgres Database.
-Attached to the root directory is a sql script called chats.sql From your postgres command prompt on the terminal, execute the query script.
+Attached to the root directory is a sql script called chats.sql.
+From your postgres command prompt on the terminal, execute the query script.

 3. the start command  is: